 Should running shoes be a size bigger?

-When you run, your feet swell—thanks to gravity and extra blood flow—so it’s not unusual to have a running shoe size that’s larger or wider than your normal shoe size.
-The best way to learn your running shoe size is to have your foot measured at a local running shop.
+Because of gravity and extra blood flow, your feet will tend to swell during your run.
+Therefore, it’s not unusual to have a running shoe size that’s larger or wider than your normal shoe size.
+The best way to learn your running shoe size is to have your foot measured at a local running shoe store.

 Well-fitting shoes should feel snug in the heel and midfoot, with room for your toes to spread out and wiggle around.
 If your toes are cramped or rubbing the end of the shoe, you likely need a larger size.
-Also, if you have black or missing toenails after a run (we’ve all been there!), your shoes are probably too small.
+Also, if you have black or missing toenails after a run (it happens), your shoes are probably too small.

-When something doesn’t feel right with your running shoes—maybe they’re uncomfortable, worn-out, or too small—let your feet be your guide.
+When something doesn’t feel right with your running shoes, let your feet be your guide.
+Pay attention if your shoes are uncomfortable, look or feel worn-out, or are too tight.
 It’s best to trade out old or ill-fitting shoes for a better pair before they cause problems.
 While 400 miles is the magic number to retire your shoes, remember to always pay attention to signs of wear and tear, no matter the mileage.